Help center

 You can check other details about regulations, transport of wheelchairs, assistance dogs and special services at the airport and on board.

 These devices work with batteries and cannot be used with the electrical sockets on planes.
-If you need to take additional batteries, you must place them in your hand luggage individually packed to protect them from any accidental short-circuit or damage during transport.
+If you need to bring additional batteries, you must place them in your hand luggage individually packed to protect them from any accidental short-circuit or damage during transport.
+For more information, see the battery regulations battery regulations.